What private fostering is

 has parents who live overseas and they come to this country to attend school

 has parents who are ill and cannot look after them

 is attending language schools and staying with host families

 Find out more on the Coram BAAF Adoption and Fostering Academy website.

 Some people are not aware that they are a private foster carer or their child is in a private fostering arrangement.

 Your child is being looked after by someone else

 If you're thinking of placing your child with a private foster carer, you must tell us at least 6 weeks before the placement starts.
 If it has already begun, tell us straight away.

 You are responsible for making sure the placement is suitable for your child.
 We will do checks on the private fostering carer and their family to make sure they meet your child's needs.
 See more guidance for parents on private fostering.

-Are you looking after someone else's child?
+You're looking after someone else's child

 You might be private fostering if you are caring for a child full time and you are not the child's parent or close relative.
 You must tell us 6 weeks before any arrangement starts or straight away if already begun.
 Find out more about caring for someone else's child.